Subscrio Core API Reference

 Description

-Closes the shared Drizzle/pg connection pool so Node processes can exit cleanly.
+Closes the shared database connection pool so the process can exit cleanly.

 Signature